folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 For all request notices, the system is scanned every five minutes for triggering events and sent when a triggering event is detected.

-**Awaiting pickup.** The notice is sent when a requested item was checked in at the request service point and now it’s available and awaiting pickup.
+**Awaiting pickup.** The notice is sent when a requested item is checked in at the pickup service point specified in the request.

 **Page request.** The notice is sent when a page request is placed.